 Follow the joint Five Ponds Loop/Crossover Trail, which head uphill, go around a switchback, and then continue gently uphill on an attractive footpath, constructed by the Jersey Off-Road Bicycle Association (JORBA).
 After passing a balanced rock on the left and crossing a woods road, you'll reach the crest of a rise.
 Here, the Crossover Trail leaves on the left, but you should continue ahead, following the Five Ponds Loop.
 Just beyond, the Five Ponds Loop joins a woods road that comes in from the right.
 The road curves to the right, climbing gradually.

 Be alert for a right turn, where the Five Ponds Loop leaves the road and climbs more steeply on a footpath.
 After a short climb, it turns right onto a woods road.
-Just ahead, there is a viewpoint on the left over Gatun Pond (the water level of the pond is currently very low), a good spot to take a break.
+Just ahead, there is a viewpoint on the left over Gatun Pond, a good spot to take a break.

 Continue ahead on the road, climbing gently, and bear right at a fork.
 When you reach the next intersection, continue to follow the pink-on-white blazes.
 A short distance beyond, you’ll reach a four-way intersection, where you turn left, then bear right just ahead and descend to Brushwood Pond, crossing a woods road along the way.
 At the base of the descent, a short side trail on the right leads to a view of the pond.